 Boil the potatoes until just cooked.

 If you're going to eat immediately, defrost the peas in some boiling water.
-Otherwise use frozen.
+(For a packed lunch use them frozen.)

-Cube the carrot and potato, slice the gherkins and radishes.
-Mix all the ingredients and dressing.
+Dice the carrot and cooked potato.
+Slice the gherkins and radishes.
+Mix all the ingredients and coat with the dressing.

-Transfer to a jar or plastic pot.
+Transfer to a serving dish ,or for a packed lunch, a jar or plastic pot.
 Garnish with dill and you're ready to go.